Active 20-30 Club: Panama

-National/International Interaction
+National/International interaction

 Each country has its own national governing body.
-In the US & Canada, the composition is unique due to the considerable size and geographic reach of the association's membership.
-The National Board is composed of the nine elected officers which include the Regional Directors (one per region), the National President-elect, National President, and the Immediate Past National President as well as three appointed positions; National Treasurer, executive director, and the International Relations Officer (IRO).
+In the US and Canada, the composition is unique due to the considerable size and geographic reach of the association's membership.
+The national board is composed of the nine elected officers which include the regional directors (one per region), the national president-elect, national president, and the immediate past national president as well as three appointed positions; national treasurer, executive director, and the international relations officer (IRO).